Woody Allen: 1990–2004: Continued work

-Small Time Crooks (2000) was Allen's first film with the DreamWorks studio and represented a change in direction: he began giving more interviews and made an attempt to return to his slapstick roots.
-The film is similar to the 1942 film Larceny, Inc. (from a play by S. J. Perelman).
-Allen never commented on whether this was deliberate or if his film was in any way inspired by it.
-Small Time Crooks was a relative financial success, grossing over $17 million domestically, but Allen's next four films foundered at the box office, including Allen's most costly film, The Curse of the Jade Scorpion (with a budget of $26 million).
+Small Time Crooks (2000) was Allen's first film with DreamWorks and represented a change in direction: he began giving more interviews and made an attempt to return to his slapstick roots.
+The film resembles the 1942 film Larceny, Inc. (from a play by S. J. Perelman).
+Allen has never said whether this was deliberate.
+Small Time Crooks was a relative financial success, grossing over $17 million domestically, but Allen's next four films foundered at the box office, including his most costly film, The Curse of the Jade Scorpion (with a $26 million budget).
 Hollywood Ending, Anything Else, and Melinda and Melinda have "rotten" ratings on film-review website Rotten Tomatoes and each earned less than $4 million domestically.
-Some critics claimed that Allen's early 2000s films were subpar and expressed concern that his best years were behind him.
-Others were less harsh; reviewing the little-liked Melinda and Melinda, Roger Ebert wrote, "I cannot escape the suspicion that if Woody had never made a previous film, if each new one was Woody's Sundance debut, it would get a better reception.
+Some critics called Allen's early 2000s films subpar and expressed concern that his best years were behind him.
+Others were less harsh; reviewing Melinda and Melinda, Roger Ebert wrote, "I cannot escape the suspicion that if Woody had never made a previous film, if each new one was Woody's Sundance debut, it would get a better reception.
 His reputation is not a dead shark but an albatross, which with admirable economy Allen has arranged for the critics to carry around their own necks."